-- 1. Students must enter through door A16 (behind the football field).
-Students are not permitted in the building. - 2.
-ISS hours will be 7:30 am 2:45 pm.
-Students will be expected to stay until 3:15 p.m. if they a) are not following the school uniformity of dress code b) if they receive 3 warnings for inappropriate behavior/staff conduct c) if they enter the building without using the aforementioned door A16 (behind the football field) - Any student arriving late will make up the time at the end of the ISS school day. (i.e If a student arrives to school at 7:37 a.m., they will be dismissed at 2:52 p.m. - 4.
+- 1. ISS hours will be 7:30 am 2:45 pm.
+Students will be expected to stay until 3:15 p.m. if they a) are not following the school uniformity of dress code b) if they receive 3 warnings for inappropriate behavior/staff conduct - 2.
+Any student arriving late will make up the time at the end of the ISS school day. (i.e If a student arrives to school at 7:37 a.m., they will be dismissed at 2:52 p.m. - 3.
 Students must bring all books and materials needed for the entire day.
 Students must complete their assignments by the end of the day.
-Completed assignments will be given to the student's teachers. - 5.
+Completed assignments will be given to the student's teachers. - 4.
 ISS students may either bring lunch or receive a brown bag lunch from the cafeteria.
 No student will be permitted in the cafeteria at any time during their stay in ISS.